 Discovering the work of Dr Jeffery A Martin confirmed a lot of germinating thoughts and clarified ways in which many of the communities he had experienced were limiting themselves unnecessarily.
 Discovering the Sedona Method gave further language to his approach to meditation and inquiry.

-Malcolm is now putting his efforts into the development of the [Odoki Method], a flexible approach to wellbeing that brings all these threads together.
+Malcolm is now putting his efforts into the development of the Odoki Method, a flexible approach to wellbeing that brings all these threads together.

+Malcolm wrote his first computer program at the age of 9, on a computer the size of a large room, with somewhere between 1 and 9Mb of RAM.
+Since then, he witnessed the birth of the personal computer, including assisting with his father’s computer book publishing company.
 Having first been introduced to the internet at university, then again at his first job at INMOS Ltd in Bristol, he rediscovered the internet in 1994, playing with the basic web browsers and starting to explore this new-fangled world-wide-web.

 Receive updates when I have something meaningful to share.